 6. To Go Utensils

 Rather than buy plastic disposable lighters, consider investing in a refillable multi-use lighters.
 The oceans of the world and the albatross chicks who are fed these from out in the middle of the Pacific Ocean will thank you.
+Disposable plastic lighters are one of the most common items found in the Great Pacific Garbage Patch trash analysis.
+They are found in most beach cleanups too.

 8. Milk or Juice